brianadams2337/acme-shop-flo/.changeset/wild-masks-peel.md

 '@scayle/storefront-boilerplate-nuxt': patch
 ---

-End-to-End test PLP Product siblings updated to use the first product in PLP category page, rather than to target specific product ID.
+E2E: Improved the resilience of our PLP end-to-end tests by modifying the sibling product selection logic.
+Tests now dynamically target the first available product within a PLP category page instead of relying on a fixed product ID.
+This change ensures that tests remain valid even if the order or availability of products fluctuates.